You have options

 More than a million abortions are performed each year, and many women who have experienced an abortion report unresolved emotions afterward.
 Difficult emotions may arise shortly after the abortion, or 10, 20, or even 30 years later.
 Regardless, your feelings are real and important to work through.

 The intensity of a woman’s emotional reaction to having an abortion can come as a surprise.
-After all, it was something she chose.
-However, a woman’s reasons for aborting and the circumstances surrounding the choice don’t always indicate what her emotional reaction will be.
-Many women experience a need to mourn, a feeling which is often be repressed or denied.
-Post-abortion stress occurs when a woman is unable to process negative feelings like anger, guilt, sadness, and shame surrounding her abortion experience.
+A woman’s reason for aborting and the circumstances surrounding her choice don’t always indicate what her emotional reaction will be.
+Society does not always allow women to grieve the loss of aborted children; a woman’s grief can be repressed or denied.
+Post-abortion grief occurs when a woman is unable to process negative feelings like anger, guilt, sadness, and shame surrounding her abortion experience.

 - Have you told yourself to forget about the abortion, or continue to deny painful memories?

-- Do you tense up, clench your jaw, hold your breath, or respond in physical ways when abortion is mentioned, whether in conversations, in the media, or in church?
+- Do you tense up, hold your breath, or respond in physical ways when abortion is mentioned?

-- Have you avoided intimate relationships or become overly dependent?
+- Have you avoided intimate relationships or become more promiscuous?

-- Have you abused your body with drugs or alcohol, or have you struggled with eating disorders?
+- Have you abused your body with drugs, alcohol, food, or self-harm?

-- Have you had nightmares or flashbacks?
-Are you afraid of being unable to have children?
+- Are you afraid of being unable to have children?

 - Do you overprotect or have trouble bonding with the children you have now?